solidify/azure-devops-backup-tool-docs/restore.md

    - After filling in the `identity_map.csv`, commit this file to the specified Git repository.

 5. **Run the Restore Pipeline**:
-   - Execute the restore pipeline.
-The pipeline will use the mappings in `identity_map.csv` to map the user identities correctly.
+   - - Execute the restore pipeline.
+Ensure that your **ado-backup-tool-import** step has the property `mappingFilePath: '$(System.DefaultWorkingDirectory)/mappings'`.
+The pipeline will then use the mappings in `identity_map.csv` to map the user identities correctly.

 ## Setting Up the Restore Pipeline